12 Steden Plog (12 City Plog)

 On the map you can see the order of the cities I will run to.
 I will start in my home city of Haarlem and work my way down to Maastricht, before heading north to Groningen and then back to Haarlem.

-In each of the 12 cities I will organise a cleanup event.
+In each of the 12 cities I will organise a cleanup event (and some of the other cities too)

 Self-supported

 The biggest challenge is actually going to be that I want to do it self-supported (without help).
 So I need to take all my gear with me.
-To make this possible I will need to get a baby jogger (I am reaching out to brands at the moment to see if they will gift me one).
+To make this possible I will have a baby jogger (provided by Hamax).
 This will hold all my gear as well as bags hanging on the side for the trash I collect - I will be continuously plogging.

 All weather